UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/adjust_helix_length.png)

-Enter a value of 304 for "maximum offset" and ensure "apply to all helices is checked:
+Enter a value of 304 for "maximum offset" and ensure "apply to all helices" is checked:

 ![](images/adjust_helix_length_dialog.png)